-Students come to Mercersburg Academy from different cultural, religious, and faith backgrounds.
+Students come here from different cultural, religious, and faith backgrounds.
 We embrace this diversity as we nurture hearts, minds, and spirits.

-All are welcome to join us for an optional ecumenical service of worship in the Protestant tradition at 11 a.m. on Sundays when school is in session, as well as for our Carillon recitals at 3 p.m. on many Sundays.
+The Chapel is open from 7 a.m. to 7 p.m. when school is in session.
+All are welcome to attend an optional ecumenical service of worship in the Protestant tradition at 11 a.m. on Sundays when school is in session, as well as for our carillon recitals at 3 p.m. on many Sundays.

 While some denominational churches are within walking distance of campus (including Methodist, Lutheran, Church of Christ, and AME), other houses of worship are not accessible on foot.
 We provide transportation to—or sponsor worship services and events for—those of other faith traditions and use these occasions as teaching moments for the school community.
 For more information, contact School Minister Rev. Dr. Will Whitmore at 717-328-6137 or email@example.com.